 If you have ever experienced infertility, perhaps the title of this article alone made you really mad.
 Perhaps you are still experiencing infertility and the title even made you feel a little bit violent.
 Those are both acceptable reactions to this topic.
-You see, it’s a bit taboo to talk about having a horrible pregnancy after struggling to conceive, but I don’t think it should be.
-Let’s get it out of the way right now - of course it was all worth it.
+You see, it’s more than a bit taboo to talk about having a horrible pregnancy after struggling to conceive, but I don’t think it should be.
+Let’s get it out of the way right now - of course, it was all worth it.
 The little nugget is great.
-However, there were very real, very low points during my pregnancy where I questioned if the trade-off was fair.
-And I think that is okay.
+Yes, I would do it all again.
+Yes, I know that people currently experiencing infertility would do anything to have the same experience.
+Yes, I can hear you telling me to get over myself.
+That's OK.
+I accept that this is a tough topic to read about.
+But this isn't random complaining about minor inconveniences.
+It's the truth about my experience and the truth of other women I know, too.
+Being pregnant was a far more difficult experience than I ever could imagine.
+The physical symptoms were terrible, but the pressure that I put on myself and felt from other people to revere everything-pregnancy made it worse.
+There were very real, very low points during my pregnancy where I questioned if the trade-off was fair.
+And I think that is OK.
 You can still be grateful for your pregnancy while acknowledging the process is difficult.
+And you shouldn't have to pretend otherwise.

 Infertility is Tough.
 Pregnancy Can be Too.

 After battling infertility, how can pregnancy be so bad, you might ask?
-My answer to this is all-day, debilitating nausea.
+My answer to this is all-day, debilitating nausea and vomiting, also known as hyperemesis gravidarum.
 This ever-present feeling was punctuated by flares of intense vomiting triggered by something as innocuous as a stranger's hand cream as they walked past me.
 This wasn’t an upset stomach feeling, but rather a stop-you-in-your-tracks, not able to function feeling.
 I often found myself debating what is preferable - not vomiting with no relief or vomiting and experiencing the brief post-vomit absence of nausea.
-Being ill impacted my daily routine.
-I was unable to plan a single meal or snack because it was impossible to tell what I could actually stomach until I saw it in front of me at the very moment I was to eat it.
-Going into public places meant the possibility of uncontrollable heaving - with an audience.
-This wasn’t isolated to the first trimester, but rather the full 40 weeks.
+Being ill impacted every part of my daily routine.
+Going into public places meant uncontrollable heaving or vomiting with an audience.
+This wasn’t isolated to the first trimester but until the day of delivery.
+Alright, not ideal - but at least I could get pregnant, right?
+I agree.
+And that's what I told myself again and again.
+But it only made me feel like a failure.

 After Infertility, My Expectations of Pregnancy Were Unrealistic

 What made the whole situation worse is that my difficulty getting pregnant had led me to develop an idealized vision of what pregnancy would be.
 It was to be the finish line filled with joy and delight after a battle with infertility.
 During the many negative tests, tears, and silent promises, I think I made a subconscious deal with myself that getting pregnant would be the solution to my eternal happiness.
-I did a lot of “let’s pretend” about how awesome of a pregnant lady I was going to be.
+I did a lot of 'let’s pretend' about how awesome of a pregnant lady I was going to be.
 I was going to ‘do’ pregnancy so well once I got there.
-I did not do pregnancy well and I felt shameful for detesting the experience.
+I did not do pregnancy well and I felt shame for positively detesting the experience.

 Others’ Expectations of your Post-Infertility Pregnancy

-Most people don’t really feel sorry for a vomiting pregnant lady.
+People don’t feel bad for a vomiting pregnant lady.
 You hear jokes about pregnancy and barf; It is just something that happens.
-And besides, the general response from most people was, “well, at least you are lucky enough to be pregnant.”
-This is not untrue, but is bizarre that being pregnant overrides your experience as a person.
-It’s also hard to ask people to cut you some slack when you know that pregnancy is common and you are not “special.”
+And besides, the general response from most people was, well, at least you are lucky enough to be pregnant.
+This is not untrue.
+I was indeed lucky.
+This was clear to me.
+What wasn't clear is why being pregnant overrides your experience as a person.
 Going about my daily routine while very sick was a great prescription for bitterness.
 Even though I have a loving, supportive husband, he had a very hard time handling the reality of my pregnancy and why I was miserable.
 When he repeatedly lied to family and friends, saying that I was “doing great,” despite all of the evidence to the contrary, I became a seething mixture of mad and hurt.
-I was not okay, but for some reason it did not seem acceptable to say so.
+I was not OK, but for some reason, it did not seem acceptable to say so.

 Comradery in Gratitude and Barf